 What is Section 80C of the Income Tax Act?

-Investments Made Towards Principal Repayment of a Home Loan
+Investments Made towards Principal Repayment of a Home Loan

-If you are repaying a Home Loan, you can claim tax deductions up to a maximum of Rs.1.5 Lakh on payments made towards principal component repayment of the Home Loan.
+If you are repaying a Home Loan, you can claim tax deductions up to a maximum of Rs.1.5 Lakh on payments made towards the principal repayment of the Home Loan.
 Further, borrowers can claim tax benefits on payments made towards stamp duty and registration charges under Section 80C.

 Life Insurance Premiums

 Life insurance premiums are also covered under the 80C deduction list.
-One can claim tax exemption on premiums paid towards life insurance policies taken in the name of self, life partner or dependent children.
+One can claim tax exemption on premiums paid towards life insurance policies taken in the name of self, life partner, or dependent children.
 As of now, taxpayers can claim up to 10% of the payments made towards life insurance premiums as tax deductions.

 PPF or Public Provident Fund

 Taxpayers can claim income tax deductions on contributions they make towards their PPF or Public Provident Fund.
 One can claim an exemption on the entire deposited amount.
-However, the maximum limit for deductions under section 80C cannot exceed Rs.1.5 Lakh.
+However, the maximum limit for deductions under Section 80C cannot exceed Rs.1.5 Lakh.

 Employee Provident Fund

 Taxpayers can claim tax exemptions up to a maximum of Rs.1.5 Lakh on payments made towards their EPF account.
-Further, if an employee withdraws money from their Employee Provident Fund after at least 5 years of being in service, the return earned is exempt from tax obligations.
+Further, if an employee withdraws funds from their Employee Provident Fund after at least 5 years of being in service, the return earned is exempt from tax obligations.

-Unit Linked Insurance Plans
+Unit-Linked Insurance Plans

 NABARD Rural Bonds and National Savings Certificate